julelang/manual/src/std/jule-types.md

 ### `static SysInt: str`
 Signed integer kind of target architecture.\
-Is equavalent to `int`, but specific bit-sized integer kind.
+Is equivalent to `int`, but specific bit-sized integer kind.

 ---

 ### `static SysUint: str`
 Unsigned integer kind of target architecture.\
-Is equavalent to `uint` and `uintptr`, but specific bit-sized integer kind.
+Is equivalent to `uint` and `uintptr`, but specific bit-sized integer kind.

 ---